convo-lang/convo-lang/docs/learn-convo-lang.md

 ## Content Messages
-Content message represent textual and other multi-modal messages shared between an LLM and a user.
+Content message represent textual and multi-modal messages shared between an LLM and a user.

 Below is an example of a clown telling a jokes to a user.
 ``` convo